-Where traffic calming is demonstrably necessary on a new or existing section of highway, the characteristics and restrictions of the road network must be fully considered to determine the most appropriate scheme.
-The likely impact any scheme will have on motorised and non-motorised users must be assessed (with particular thought being given to the needs of cyclists - refer to LTN 1/20) and the future impact on highway maintenance must also be considered.
+Where traffic calming is demonstrably necessary on a new or existing section of highway, the characteristics and restrictions of the road network must be fully considered in order to determine the most appropriate scheme.
+The likely impact that any scheme will have on motorised and non-motorised users must be assessed (with particular cognisance to the needs of cyclists) and the future impact on highway maintenance must also be considered.